 - Ms. Maria Davenport, New Kent County Sheriff's Office

 The assessment team evaluated the York-Poquoson Sheriff's Office in four categories:

 Areas of Evaluation

 The Virginia Law Enforcement Professional Standards Commission commended Sheriff J.D.
 "Danny" Diggs for his commitment to the community and citizens of York County and the City of Poquoson, and stated that this assessment was 100% compliant with all standards as set forth by the commission.

-Sheriff Diggs would like to thank his staff for their commitment to the accreditation process and, more especially, Captain Troy.
+Sheriff Diggs would like to thank his staff for their commitment to the accreditation process and, more especially, Captain Troy Lyons.
 Captain Lyons is the Accreditation Manager for the Sheriff's Office and has been involved in the accreditation since 2018.
 Sheriff Diggs would also like to commend Sandy Turbeville.
-Sandy is the accreditation assistant and has been involved in accreditation for the last five years as an integral part of this process.
+Sandy is the accreditation assistant and has been involved in accreditation for the last five years and is an integral part of this process.